 Hey webmasters!
 Did you use emoji in your blog title?
 It can be yes or no.

-Well, no worries, here I’ll share something you will surprise, and you will get a spike in your analytics.
+Well, no worries, here I’ll share something you will be surprised by, and you will get a spike in your analytics.

 First, think logically; where do you click when you see 10 SERP (currently, you may see SGE) ranking titles?